-An inability to repair ICLs is linked to the rare genetic disease Fanconi anaemia (FA).
+An inability to repair ICLs is linked to the rare genetic disease Fanconi anemia (FA).
 This condition is caused by mutations in any one of 22 FANC genes, which encode proteins that participate in ICL repair.
-In such people, intake of small amounts of alcohols can results in severe symptoms such as early aging and failure of hematopoiesis system due to bone marrow pathology.
-The susceptibility to ICL formation and defective repair in Fanconi Anemia has been known more than 50 years but evidence with DNA crosslinks was discovered only a few years back.
+In such people, intake of small amounts of alcohol can result in severe symptoms such as early aging and failure of the hematopoiesis system due to bone marrow pathology.
+The susceptibility to ICL formation and defective repair in Fanconi Anemia has been known for more than 50 years but evidence with DNA crosslinks was discovered only a few years back.
 Since this discovery, researchers have been racing to find possible ways to reverse the action of acetaldehyde on FNA fragments.

 Priority was given to find methods to remove the harmful metabolites of alcohol from the circulation to limit the damage to DNA.
 Removing acetaldehyde from the system by inactivating it to less harmful isomers or completely harmless acetate was extensively studied in mice.
 In Asian people, a crucial enzyme ALDH has been found to be absent which results in failed conversion of acetaldehyde to its harmless counterparts.

 Read Also: How Much Alcohol Puts You At Stroke Risk?